 Pre WWII Plymouth

-The following links list all those premises in Plymouth, Devonport and Stonehouse fully-licensed to sell beer, wines and spirits; those licensed to sell beer and wine only; and those licensed to sell beer only, in 1939.
+The following links list all those premises in the Three Towns of Plymouth, Devonport and Stonehouse fully-licensed to sell beer, wines and spirits; those licensed to sell beer and wine only; and those licensed to sell beer only, in 1939.
 Where the information states "Blitzed 1941", assume it was damaged between 1939 and 1945.
-Please also note that a number of pubs that were damaged during WWII were demolished and then rebuilt completely, the first of which was the Ford Hotel on 12 August 1954.
+Please also note that a number of pubs that were damaged during WWII were demolished and then rebuilt completely, the first of which was the Ford Inn on 12 August 1954.

-Please remember that the city has undergone a lot of redevelopment, and some streets have changed names, or no longer exist.
+Please remember that the city has undergone a lot of redevelopment, and some streets have been renumbered or changed names, or no longer exist.
 Every effort has been made to update addresses where the pub still exists today, but we cannot accept responsibility for any errors or inaccuracies.